CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 6- You can specify the bucket's name in which the data should be uploaded.
 If you don't fill in a specific term, the user interface will automatically create a bucket named with a 13 digit number based on creation time).
 Note that **it is not possible to rename buckets**.

-7-  Next, click on **Encrypt and upload**: each file will be automatically encrypted and uploaded to the sepcificed bucket in SD Connect.
+7-  Next, click on **Encrypt and upload**: each file will be automatically encrypted and uploaded to the specified bucket in SD Connect.

 ![SD Connect 2](https://user-images.githubusercontent.com/83574067/158695759-072c404c-a956-4f08-96f4-19377ae049ed.png)